Nurturing Ideas, Empowering Faculty

 Unlocking Creativity

-The Arts & Science Writing Fellows, a multidisciplinary cohort program, meets weekly in the Conley House to help faculty navigate the challenges and tensions accompanying the production of manuscripts by providing a community to incubate, nurture, and stimulate ideas.
+The Arts & Science Writing Fellows, a multidisciplinary cohort program, meets weekly in the Conley House to help faculty navigate the production of manuscripts by providing a community to incubate, nurture, and stimulate ideas.

 Interested in forming a writers' support group?